 Energy is a fundamental requirement for human development, but sadly, the world's energy reserves vary greatly from nation to nation.
 The global energy crisis has the greatest impact on Pakistan's social, economic, and environmental well-being of any given problem.
-This study aims to explore the relationship between various energy sources in terms of cost, yield, and other factors, and examining the impact of energy sources on
+This study aims to explore the relationship between various energy sources in terms of cost, yield, and other factors.
+Moreover, examining the impact of energy sources on Pakistan's climate.

-Pakistan's climate.
 Pakistan is diverse in that its social, environmental, and climatic traits vary from one area to another.
-Pakistan is severely affected even though it contributes very little to CO2 emissions.
+Pakistan is severely affected, even though it contributes very little to CO2 emissions.
 Pakistan's climate change vulnerability is attributed to several factors, including its generally warm climate, location in an area where temperature increases are predicted to be higher than the global average, and the country's mostly arid and semi-arid land area (with 60% receiving less than 250 mm of annual precipitation and 24% receiving between 250 and 500 mm).

-Additionally, Pakistan's rivers are primarily fed by the Hindu Kush-Karakoram Himalayan glaciers, which are predicted to recede rapidly due to global warming; finally, Pakistan's primarily agrarian economy makes it particularly vulnerable to climate change.
+Additionally, Pakistan's rivers are primarily fed by the Hindu Kush-Karakoram Himalayan glaciers, which are predicted to recede rapidly due to global warming.
+Furthermore, Pakistan's predominantly agrarian economy makes it particularly vulnerable to the impacts of climate change.
 A necessary commodity for modern economies is energy.
-Consequently, the technologies that are used in its manufacturing and consumption are becoming more and more significant.
+Consequently, the technologies used in its manufacturing and consumption are becoming increasingly significant.
 Energy security and sustainable development are closely related to the availability of a clean, reasonably priced, and consistent supply of energy in a variety of forms.
 One of Pakistan's biggest concerns is climate change.
-Pakistan is highly reactive to changes in climate.
-Pakistan's climate has altered over the past few decades, having a major impact on both the environment and people, much like the rest of South Asia.
+Pakistan is highly reactive to changes in the climate.
+Pakistan's climate has undergone significant changes over the past few decades, with a major impact on both the environment and its people, similar to the rest of South Asia.
 The Himalayan glaciers are melting due to heat, drought, and other harsh weather, which is raising the water level in the Pakistani river.
-Pakistan was in fifth place among the nations afflicted by climate change-related extreme weather between 1999 and 2018.
+Pakistan ranked fifth among nations affected by climate change-related extreme weather events between 1999 and 2018.

 Numerous natural calamities, such as cyclones, floods, droughts, heavy rains, and earthquakes, can occur in Pakistan.
 Scientific studies indicate that climate change was a major factor in the catastrophic floods of 2022, which directly affected over 30 million people in Pakistan and caused property destruction, fatalities, and home displacement.
 Climate change is a serious threat to Pakistan's security and economy.
-With 2 tons of emissions annually per person, Pakistan emits fewer greenhouse gases (GHGs) per person than half of the world average.
+With 2 tons of emissions annually per person, Pakistan emits fewer greenhouse gases (GHGs) per person than the global average.
 Pakistan's GHG emissions account for less than 1% of worldwide emissions.
 In Pakistan, energy-related activities such as burning fuel for heat, powering transportation, and producing electricity accounted for 43% of the country's 408 million tons of CO2 equivalent in GHG emissions in 2015.